 Preferred securities are most suitable for investors with long-term time horizons who are interested in a fixed rate of return.
 As new structures continue coming to the market, not all issues may be suitable for a particular investor.
 The following explanations should be used in conjunction with a prospectus, as features may differ from issue to issue.
 The explanations below should assist investors in determining personal suitability and the risks and rewards of investing in preferreds.

 |Priority of claim||Junior to all debt, senior only to common equity||Junior to all debt, senior to traditional preferred and common equity||Senior to trust and traditional preferreds and common equity|

 |Cumulative or non-cumulative||Cumulative or non-cumulative;

-some issuers may defer payments up to ten years or longer without causing a default event, but holder may continue to incur tax liability and the issue may have provisions for alternative payment mechanism
+some issuers may defer payments up to 10 years or longer without causing a default event, but holder may continue to incur tax liability and the issue may have provisions for an alternative payment mechanism

 |Few permit deferral of income but at some point the event may cause default|

 |Paid out of after-tax earnings||Paid out of pretax earnings||Paid out of pretax earnings|

 |Usually 30 years or longer|